-How To Create Your YouTube Channel for Your Blog
+How To Make A Channel For Your Blog

 To get started, find a logo in the correct size for a profile picture and a banner image for your channel.